Tarek-Al-Khatib/work-wise/README.md

 - For real-time features, the project integrates [Socket.io](https://socket.io/), enabling live notifications and updates across the platform.
 - Advanced 3D visualizations are powered by [Three.js](https://threejs.org/), offering immersive and interactive experiences.
 - Seamless video conferencing capabilities are achieved using [Daily.js](https://www.daily.co/).
+- The design of user-friendly and consistent UI components is handled by [MUI (Material-UI)](https://mui.com/).
+- File uploads are managed efficiently with [Multer](https://github.com/expressjs/multer) middleware.
+- Secure user authentication and authorization are ensured using [JWT](https://jwt.io/) (JSON Web Tokens).
+- Database management and interaction are simplified with [Prisma ORM](https://www.prisma.io/).
+- Natural and realistic voice outputs are generated using [ElevenLabs](https://elevenlabs.io/).
+- Speech recognition and voice interaction are enabled with the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+- AI-driven features like content generation and interactive learning are powered by [OpenAI](https://openai.com/).
   <br><br>

 <!-- UI UX -->